Communication Requirements for Internal vs. External Audiences

 Communication requirements are often included in formal plans or contract documents for larger construction or infrastructure projects.

-Internal Communication Requirements May Be Found In:
+Internal and External Communication Requirements May Be Found In:

 • Project Management Plan